jony-sarowar/simple-ecommerce-project/README.md

 3️⃣ Start the server: (npm start)</br>
 4️⃣ Open in browser:</br>

-💡 Feel free to contribute or provide suggestions!
+💡 Feel free to contribute or provide suggestions!</br>
-📧 Contact me if you have any questions.
+📧 Contact me if you have any questions.</br>
 #HappyCoding 🚀🎉